alex-rbch/photomosaics/README.md

 Overall, the search-based approach is still better for creating meaningful artworks, while the autoencoder approach can act as an online operating filter.

-# How efficient is this approach?
+# Efficiency of this approach
 Generation of realistic images from “something a bit better than random noise” while keeping some visual information presents many challenges.

 It is necessary to keep the balance between the quality of tiles and the overall accuracy of photomosaics.
 By this token, it is vitally important to keep the set of possible encodings in the latent space as uniform as possible to ensure that each tile satisfies the desired quality.